Spam

 Impacts of spam

 Spam has a wide range of impacts, from minor annoyances to serious cybersecurity threats.
 At a basic level, spam can clutter up inboxes and search results, making it harder for users to find the information they need.
+Additionally, spam calls are another form of spam that impacts users by disrupting their daily activities and potentially exposing them to scams.
 At a more serious level, spam can be a vehicle for a variety of cyber threats, including malware, phishing, and social engineering attacks.

 The threat of malware